Low Platelet Count (Thrombocytopenia)

 • Do not wear tight-fitting clothing.

-• Talk to your care team about sexual activity.
-Talk to them about your sexual practices to see if they are safe.
+• Talk to your provider about sexual activity to see if it is safe.
 They may say you should not have intercourse, as vaginal or anal penetration (including toys/props) or oral sex can pose a risk of bleeding.
 If your provider tells you that intercourse is safe, you can use a water-based lubricant and avoid thrusting to lower the chance of bleeding.

 What if I start to bleed?